mkishi1221/mkishi1221.github.io/_includes/cv.md

 - **Reduced translation costs by 50% for a startup client** by pitching and leading the development of a machine learning algorithm for automating Japanese menu translations
 - **Led the digital redesign of vehicle repair manuals for a major Japanese automotive brand,** improving usability and technician efficiency
-- **Proposed and delivered a content management workflow for a top-tier Japanese game developer** to streamline localisation and enable asset reuse
+- **Designed the UI/UX for a content management workflow** for a leading Japanese game developer to streamline localisation and ensure consistent tone of voice.
 - **Built data extraction and processing tools for automotive customer service teams** to improve the speed and accuracy of multilingual support operations
 - **Worked directly with clients** to uncover pain points, pitch tailored solutions, scope product requirements, and align delivery with business goals